- Class Notes

 - Communicating with classmates about problem sets’ problems in English (or some other spoken language), and properly citing those discussions.

 - Discussing the course’s material with others in order to understand it better.
-You do not need to cite this if it isn’t related to the pset, but we encourage citing and note-taking on your discussion anyway.

 - Incorporating a few lines of code that you find online or elsewhere into your own code, provided that those lines are not themselves solutions to assigned problems and that you cite the lines’ origins.